TESOLANZ provides free listings of calls for papers for academic journals and conferences.

 ETAS, the English teachers Association of Switzerland, is inviting contributions from New Zealand ESOL teachers for their next international issue of the ETASJ Journal, to be published in 2017.

 This is a quarterly publication, and one issue each year is an international collaboration.
-For example in 2016 ETAS is collaborating with Brazil, to mark the Rio de Janeiro Olympics.
+For example in 2016 ETAS collaborated with Brazil, to mark the Rio de Janeiro Olympics.

 The journal is practical in nature rather than academic/theoretical (think along the lines of ET Professional) but any aspect of New Zealand education would be interesting for our Swiss colleagues.